 Hamburg’s rich maritime history, eclectic architecture, canals, world-class museums, vibrant nightlife, and shopping options make it an irresistible tourist destination.
 Jacky and I visited Hamburg in 2018 in the midst of a heatwave and despite the intense heat were pleasantly surprised as to how much we liked it.
 While one day in Hamburg may not be enough to explore everything the city has to offer, you will still have plenty of time to see and experience some of the top things to do in Hamburg.

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.

 Table of Contents

-How to Get around Hamburg
+How to Get Around During Your One Day in Hamburg

-You One Day Itinerary for Hamburg
+Your One Day in Hamburg Itinerary

 - Cake for Breakfast

 - Hamburg Delicacies